Demo 3: Inner Product Spaces#

 \[\begin{split} \boldsymbol{v}_1 = \left[\begin{matrix}2 i\\0\\0\\0\end{matrix}\right], \: \boldsymbol{v}_2 = \left[\begin{matrix}i\\1\\1\\0\end{matrix}\right], \: \boldsymbol{v}_3 = \left[\begin{matrix}0\\i\\1\\1\end{matrix}\right], \: \boldsymbol{v}_4 = \left[\begin{matrix}0\\0\\0\\i\end{matrix}\right]. \end{split}\]

-We wish to compute an orthonormal basis for \(\gamma\).
-This can be done using the Gram-Schmidt process.
+We wish to compute an orthonormal basis from \(\gamma\).
+This can be done using the Gram-Schmidt procedure.

 v1 = Matrix([2*I,0,0, 0])